ericcccsliu/imc-prosperity-2/README.md

 ### orchids 🥀
 Orchids were introduced in round 2, as well as a bunch of data on sunlight, humidity, import/export tariffs, and shipping costs.
 The premise was that orchids were grown on a separate island[^4], and had to be imported–subject to import tariffs and shipping costs, and that they would degrade with suboptimal levels of sunlight and humidity.
 We were able to trade orchids both in a market on our own island, as well as through importing them from the South archipelago.
 With this, we had two initial approaches.
 The obvious approach, to us, was to look for alpha in all the data available, investigating if the price of orchids could be predicted using sunlight, humidity, etc. The other approach involved understanding exactly how the mechanisms for trading orchids worked, as the documentation was fairly unclear.
 Thus, we split up: Eric looked for alpha in the historical data while Jerry worked on understanding the actual trading environment.

 Finding tradable correlations in the historical data was tougher than we initially thought.
-Some things that we tried were:
+Some things that we tried were[^5]:
 - Just trying to find correlations to orchids returns from returns in sunlight, humidity, tarriffs, costs.
 Initial results from this seemed interesting–but the correlations we found here were likely spurious.
 - Linear regressions from returns in sunlight, humidity, etc., to returns in orchids.
 We tried varying timeframes–first predicting orchids returns in the same timeframe as the returns in the predictors, and then predicting using lagged returns–building models that predicted future orchids returns over some timeframe using past returns in each of the predictors.
 - Feature engineering with the various features given and performing the previous two steps again with the newly constructed features
-All of these failed to leave us with a convincing model, leading us to believe that the data given was a bit of a distraction[^5].
+All of these failed to leave us with a convincing model, leading us to believe that the data given was a bit of a distraction[^6].

 Meanwhile, Jerry was having much better luck.
 In experimenting around with the trading environment, we realized that there was a massive taker in the local orchids market.
 Sell orders–and just sell orders–just a bit above the best bids would be instantly taken for full size.
 This, combined with low implied ask prices from the foreign market, meant that we could simply put large sell orders locally and simultaneously buy from the south archipelago for an arbitrage.
 As a first pass, our algorithm running this strategy made 60k seashells over over a fifth of a day.
 From here, some quick further optimization brought our website test pnl to just over 100k seashells, giving us a projected profit of 500k over a full day.